 Considering that digital culture is largely defined by it's media, which includes tools for processing, communicating, collaborating, learning, etc., it is crucial that the designs of these tools are in balance with the culture they are used but also developed in and for.
-To answer these needs, my doctoral work is focused on the research and development of tools and design methods that support technology-enhanced learning through embodied experiences.
+To answer these needs, my doctoral work is focused on the research and development of tools and design methods that support these digital interactions related to embodied experiences.
 I am passionate about designing tools that combine real-world and digital-world experiences of artefacts for these purposes.
 The tools aim to enhance the sensory experience and affect the relation the user has with the environment.
 The experiences support learning processes by challenging these relations and the existing patterns of thinking.

 The study is focused on the research and development of tools for learning that are designed based on the principles of HCI as an embodied experience as defined by Paul Dourish.
 Considering that social and learning cultures are from the largest part defined by their media and tools for thinking, working, learning and collaborating, it is crucial that the designs of the learning tools are in balance with the culture they are used but also developed in and for.
 For these reasons the selected methodological approach is research based design, that aims to respond to the needs and strive for developing functional prototypes in an iterative process that includes the end-users from early stages of the research up to the final prototype.

 Acknowledging the fact that information and communication are accessible anywhere and at any time with the help of smart mobile devices for users in developed societies, it is important to understand how the context fosters learning.
 Mobile learning is ubiquitous, context-aware experience, which can occur in any given environment.